 COM Foundation Scholarships

 Foundation scholarships are awarded yearly to help students pay for tuition and textbooks.
-By filling out one application, students will be considered for all scholarships for which they qualify, including those with special selection criteria.
+By filling out one application per year, students will be considered for all scholarships for which they qualify, including those with special selection criteria.
 Only one foundation scholarship will be awarded to any student.
 Most foundation scholarships are $500 per fall and spring semesters.
-Textbook scholarships and summer scholarships are also available, and no additional application is necessary.
-Indicate when you apply that you are also interested in a textbook scholarship.
+Summer scholarships are also available, and no additional application is necessary.

 Donor-designated scholarships are for a specific student from mostly non-governmental sources.
 These scholarships are not typically tax-deductible for the donor.
 The scholarships do not need to be paid back by the student.
 Some scholarships may be refunded to the student for living expenses while others may not.
 The donor of the scholarship determines whether the scholarship may be refundable.

 Departmental scholarships are offered each year through COM departments and generally based on student performance, merit, skill and ability.
 Specific information and application requirements may be obtained by contacting the particular department of the scholarship in which the student is interested.

 - Division of Business.
 Based on academic merit and awarded to business majors.
 Provides tuition, fees and books for one academic year.
 Selection by business faculty on basis of grades, hours carried and a brief essay.
 Apply to the Business Team.

 - Fine Arts Scholarship.
 Apply to the Fine Arts Department.
 Instrumental, theater and vocal scholarships are available.

 - Texas Nurses Association, District #29.
 Apply to the College of the Mainland Nursing Department.